Camp Wellfleet

 Camp Wellfleet is a former United States military training camp.
-It occupies about 1738 acre of land located along the Atlantic Ocean in the town of Wellfleet, Massachusetts on Cape Cod.
-The 548th Antiaircraft Artillery Battalion (75mm Gun) used the Camp for a firing range from 1954-1956.
+It occupies about 1738 acre of land located along the Atlantic Ocean in the town of Wellfleet, Massachusetts, on Cape Cod.
+The 548th Antiaircraft Artillery Battalion (75mm Gun) used the Camp for a firing range from 1954 to 1956.
 The majority of the site (1,688.8 acres) is owned and maintained by the National Park Service, as the administrator of the Cape Cod National Seashore.
 The Town of Wellfleet owns a portion (49.2 acres) of the site.
 It was officially opened on March 19, 1943.

 Military use

 For almost 19 years, the former Camp Wellfleet property was used by the U.S. Government for military training purposes.
 The United States Army also conducted several surface removal clearances prior to property transfer.
 The property was used by the Army as an anti-aircraft training center from 1942 to 1944; Camp Edwards in the western part of the cape was also used for this.
 By June 1944, Camp Wellfleet encompassed 1948 acre with a capacity of 64 officers and 1,052 enlisted personnel.
 In 1944, the United States Navy obtained a permit to use a portion of the property as a temporary bomb target, and it became a sub-installation of Naval Auxiliary Air Facility Hyannis.
 The Navy returned the site to the Army in 1947, and after World War II it was used as a training center for guardsmen and reservists.